giellalt/lang-sjt/sjt.md

-Numerals
+Proper noun inflection
+The Ter Sami language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+Adjective inflection
-Numerals in the Ter Sami language are numbers.
+The Ter Sami language adjectives compare.

-Verbs
+Noun inflection
-Verbs in the Ter Sami language are actions.
+Nouns in the Ter Sami language inflect for number, case, and possessor.

+"class-1"    = monosyllabic/palatalized inflection foot
+"subclass-A" = str-wk, depalatalization in Ill.Sg ?no ablaut/umlaut?